tylerha33/academic-kickstart/content/publication/202012_adrien/index.md

 ---
-title: "Three-dimensional morphological asymmetries in the ejecta of Cassiopeia A using a component separation method in X-rays"
+title: "Three-dimensional Morphological Asymmetries in the Ejecta of Cassiopeia A Using a Component Separation Method in X-rays"
 date: 2020-07-19
 authors: ["A. Picquenot", "F. Acero", "T. Holland-Ashford", "L. A. Lopez", "J. Bobin"]
 publication_types: ["3"]